Macintosh SE/30: Reception

-Nick Baran of BYTE in February 1989 approved of the SE/30's performance improvements over the SE and II, stating that the only reasons to instead buy a IIx were the latter's NuBus slots and official support for A/UX.
-Bruce F. Webster wrote in Macworld in March 1989 that the SE/30 did not "break new ground.
+Nick Baran of BYTE in February 1989 approved of SE/30's performance improvements over SE and Mac II, stating that the only reasons to instead buy a IIx were the latter's NuBus slots and official support for A/UX.
+Bruce F. Webster thought in Macworld in March 1989 that SE/30 would compete well with NeXT Computer in the education market, albeit lacking Unix.
+He questioned the computer's high non-education price—suggesting Macintosh II, or SE with accelerator card, to those without a computer—but predicted that SE/30's 68030 would remain viable longer than II's Motorola 68020.
+Webster concluded that SE/30 did not "break new ground.
 It does, however, establish Apple's commitment to the classic Mac product line, and it provides users with an Apple-supported alternative to either a small, slow Mac or a large, powerful one.
 More important, it fills a gap in the Macintosh family ... a new level of power and portability for the Macintosh community".
+Henry Bortman of MacUser was surprised that Apple announced the SE/30 instead of a laptop or smaller Mac II, but approved of the company retaining the same compact form factor.
+He noted that at $5069, the 40MB model cost the same as the similarly configured SE's former price.
+Doug and Denise Green found in InfoWorld that SE/30 was about 1.5 times as fast as the Mac II, equal in speed to IIx, and 5.5 times as fast as IBM PC AT.
+Noting that it was $1300 less expensive than a comparable IIx without monitor, they advised those not needing IIx's slots to choose SE/30 and perhaps use the saved money for an external display.
+Conversely, the Greens advised those considering a 1MB SE without hard drive to consider spending $1600 more for SE/30's superior hardware.